stephanie-cavelar/IC-Eldorado/README.md

 # IC-Eldorado
 Welcome to our microelectronics research repo!
 Join us in developing &amp; testing a custom SPI (Serial Peripheral Interface) chip.
 Dive into the world of digital systems, innovation, and efficient communication.
 Get involved, explore our progress, and be a part of this thrilling journey in microelectronics!
+This undergraduate research project is being developed by a student from UFMG under the guidance of a professor from the same institution.

 ## Introdução
 A Serial Peripheral Interface (SPI) é um protocolo de comunicação síncrono utilizado para a transferência de dados entre dispositivos em um circuito integrado.
 Ele envolve um mestre e um ou mais dispositivos escravos, sendo comumente usado para conectar microcontroladores, sensores, displays e outros periféricos.